auth0/docs/articles/api/management/v2/get-access-tokens-for-spas.md

 ## Use Management API Token to call Management API from a SPA

-The following example retrieves a Management API Token from a SPA and uses the token to call the Management API to retrieve the full user profile of the currently logged-in user.
+You can retrieve a Management API Token from a SPA and use the token to call the Management API to retrieve the full user profile of the currently logged-in user.

 1. Retrieve a Management API token.
 Authenticate the user by redirecting them to the Authorization endpoint, which is where users are directed upon login or sign-up.
 When you receive the Management API Token, it will be in [JSON Web Token format](/tokens/references/jwt-structure).
 Decode it and review its contents.